Mallory Portnoy is a Chicago-born and bred actor and filmmaker living in New York.

 Mallory studied improv at The Second City and earned her BFA in Acting from the University of Illinois Urbana-Champaign, before moving to New York where she later attended Juilliard for graduate school.

-This spring Mallory will be reprising her role as Gertie Cummings in Daniel Fish's revival of Oklahoma! on Broadway, after doing the production at Bard Summerscape in 2015, and this past fall in the critically acclaimed sold out off Broadway run at St. Ann's Warehouse (named the #1 Theatrical Event of 2018 by Time Magazine and listed as the best theatre of 2018 in The New York Times, Time Out, New York Magazine, The New Yorker, and BuzzFeed to name a few).
-Other New York credits include A Midsummer Night's Dream (Shakespeare in the Park) and Privacy (in Association with The Donmar Warehouse starring Daniel Radcliffe) both at The Public Theater.
-Regionally, Mallory recently originated the role of Rachel in the world premiere of Matthew Lopez's Zoey's Perfect Wedding at Denver Center for the Performing Arts, and has appeared in productions at Williamstown Theatre Festival and Chautauqua Theater Company.
+She is currently reprising her role as Gertie Cummings in Daniel Fish's Tony Award Winning revival of Oklahoma! on Broadway, after doing the production at Bard Summerscape, and this past fall in the critically acclaimed sold out off Broadway run at St. Ann's Warehouse (named the #1 Theatrical Event of 2018 by Time Magazine and listed as the best theatre of 2018 in The New York Times, Time Out, New York Magazine, The New Yorker, and BuzzFeed to name a few).
+Other New York credits include A Midsummer Night's Dream (Shakespeare in the Park) and Privacy (in Association with The Donmar Warehouse) both at The Public Theater.
+Regionally, Mallory originated the role of Rachel in the world premiere of Matthew Lopez's Zoey's Perfect Wedding at Denver Center for the Performing Arts, and has appeared in productions at Williamstown Theatre Festival and Chautauqua Theater Company.

-Mallory is co-creator with Matthew-Lee Erlbach of the comedy series Human Interest (soon to be released) and Roger, The Chicken (LA Comedy Film Fest, Friars Club Comedy Film Fest, Middlestate Independent Comedy Film Festival, Boston Underground Film Festival, Bootleg Film Festival Toronto, Houston Comedy Film Festival).
-TV: Grace and Frankie (Netflix).
+Mallory is co-creator with Matthew-Lee Erlbach of the comedy series Human Interest (Winner of Best Digital Short Series at Series Fest) and Roger, The Chicken (LA Comedy Film Fest, Friars Club Comedy Film Fest, Middlestate Independent Comedy Film Festival, Boston Underground Film Festival, Bootleg Film Festival Toronto, Houston Comedy Film Festival).
+TV: Grace and Frankie (Netflix), Helpsters (Apple TV).